 Data security incidents by type over time

 It is important that when providing information to customers, organisations ensure that they do not include personal information about other individuals.
-In some cases this can be detrimental.
+In some cases this could cause both emotional and financial detriment.

 Health sector data security incident types

 Breakdown of data security incident types by sector